cslmath/champlainww.ca/docs/instructors/ins-email-whitelist.md

 then we have to train Office 365 that WeBWorK email is not spam.

 Check the _Junk Email_ folder in your account.
-If there is email in taht directory that shouldn't be, tag it as ham (not spam).
+If there is email in that directory that shouldn't be, tag it as ham (not spam).
 There are a few ways to do this:

 - Right-click the email and _Report_ :material-arrow-right: _Not junk_,